How to Apply End-To-End Ensembling with BERT Embeddings for Author Identification

 Before we delve any further, let me first explain what is a bag of words and how we’re going to create it.
 A bag of words is simply the frequency of each word within a document.
 It’s very naive as it doesn’t tell us anything about the sequence these words are ordered in and hence, it lacks the ability to contextualise like BERT.
 Despite this however, it still does surprisingly well for certain tasks.
 If we simply count the frequency of each word without any added steps, then a few issues will be occur:

-• Common words like a, the, then, I, don’t really tell us what the document is about, yet will dominate the frequency counts.
+, don’t really tell us what the document is about, yet will dominate the frequency counts. - Words like

 With these considerations in mind, our process for creating a bag of words vector is: